twcau/UpdateMyWindowsMachine/README.md

 This is primarily for a home/own PC use case, or where you have a very small office environment that is a low security risk.

-**Please use enterprise-grade methods of updating your windows computers if you:**
+<span style="color: red;">**Please use enterprise-grade methods of updating your Windows computers if you:**</span>
 - Are handling Sensitive PII,
-- Have serious audit responsibilities and accountablity, such as ISO 27007/HIPAA/Sarbanes-Oxley Act (SOX)/PCI DSS/Graham-Leach-Bliley, etc.,
+- Have serious audit responsibilities and accountablity around Information Security, such as ISO 27007/HIPAA/Sarbanes-Oxley Act (SOX)/PCI DSS/Graham-Leach-Bliley, etc.,
 - Need to actually meet your obligations under a Cybersecurity insurance policy your organisation holds,
 - Have other legal obligations that mean you can't afford to mess up, and/or
 - Any other reasons that warrant being properly serious about your enterprise computing environment.

-If this is you or your organisation - then you should be looking at, and budgeting for, proper solutions for maintaining your PC's updates, patching and security.
+If you or your organisation fall into any of the above categories - then you should be looking at, budgeting for, and resourcing, proper solutions for maintaining your PC's updates, patching and security.
 This script is simply not intended for you.

 ## <a name='GettingStarted'></a>Getting Started